id101010/ansible-archlinux/INSTALL_LEGACY.md

 kernel line.
 The example below uses the Swiss QWERTY layout.
 If you use an english QWERTZ layout you can omit these entries.
 The Quiet and Splash options are used for plymouth.
 This will give you a nice looking input field for the LUKS passphrase.
+The Resume statement is used for hibernation.
+If you don't want this you can omit it as well

 ```bash
 ...